EU mulling ways to end jet lease to Belarus’ airline

 “How we actually increase the pressure through sanctions is something that Ireland is very much open to," Coveney said.
 “But I think we would also make a distinction between sanctions that would involve no further, or future, aircraft leasing to Belavia, in contrast to existing contracts that are in place where there are legal obligations."

-German Foreign Minister Heiko Maas said Lukashenko “is nothing more than the head of a state smuggling company," adding that ministers will need to make clear to airlines that such a practice is not tolerated.
+German Foreign Minister Heiko Maas said Lukashenko “is nothing other than the boss of a state-run people-smuggling ring, and we are no longer prepared to watch as companies, such as airlines, also make money from bringing refugees to Germany or other European countries."

-Edgar Rinkevics, the Latvian foreign minister, suggested that Belavia should be sanctioned “so that it doesn’t receive any technical support.
-That there are not any connecting flights, anything.”
+German Chancellor Angela Merkel’s spokesperson, Steffen Seibert, said separately in Berlin that Germany has noticed an increase of illegal entries along the German-Polish border since August and that the country’s interior minister will present various options to respond to this at Wednesday’s Cabinet meeting.
+A spokesperson for Germany’s Interior Ministry, Alina Vick, said about 4,500 illegal entries from Poland have been registered since August.